voshawn/shawnvo/README.md

 ### Principles / Values
 In addition to the company values, here are some things that I personally value.
-- **Deep Work**: I think that in order to be really innovative and deliver excellent quality work, we need have uninterrupted time.
+- **Deep work**: I think that in order to be really innovative and deliver excellent quality work, we need have uninterrupted time.
 I will try to respect your deep work timeso let me know if I'm bothering you.
 - **Resourcefulness**: Sometimes we need novel solutions.
 Sometimes we just need to look it up.
 For things that we can look up, always try to find resources before reinventing the wheel or asking someone else what to do.
 - **Be forward looking**: It's more important to me that an issue never happens again than it is to fix it right now.
 - **Be thoughtful and complete**: Have a complete understanding of how it works.
 Know what the second and third-order consequences are.